elsacmonteiro/Registration-Form/README.md

-# Registration Form
+Registration Form

-## Description
+Description

 This project is a responsive and accessible registration form built using HTML and CSS.
 The form allows users to input their personal details, select account types, upload files, and provide additional information.
-Designed with user experience in mind, it implements input validation, proper semantic structure, and a clean, professional design.
+Designed with user experience in mind, it implements input validation, a proper semantic structure, and a clean, professional design.

-## Features
+Features

-- Semantic HTML for improved accessibility.
-- Responsive layout that adjusts to different screen sizes.
+	•	Semantic HTML: Ensures accessibility and improves SEO.
+	•	Responsive Design: Adjusts gracefully to various screen sizes for an optimal user experience.
-- Form validation for email, password strength, and required fields.
+	•	Form Validation: Includes email validation, password strength requirements, and required fields.
-- Dropdown menu for account type selection.
-- File upload functionality.
-- Styled submit button with hover effects.
+	•	Dropdown Menu: Provides a convenient way to select account types.
+	•	File Upload: Allows users to upload a profile picture.
+	•	Styled Submit Button: Features hover effects for better interactivity and user feedback.

-## Technologies Used
+Technologies Used

-- **HTML5**: Semantic markup and form elements.
+	•	HTML5: Semantic markup and accessible form elements.
-- **CSS3**: Styling and layout adjustments, including hover effects and responsive design.

-## Folder Structure
-registration-form/
-│
-├── index.html       # Main HTML file
-├── style.css        # CSS styles
-└── README.md        # Project documentation
+	•	CSS3: Modern styling techniques, including responsive layouts and hover effects.